Home

 A through cave which has been worked for tin.

 Another Kinta Valley cave which has been mined is Six Mile Tunnel.
 This is located near Sunway City in Ipoh, by Gunung Datuk.
 A large housing estate is being built in the valley, and the swamp in front of the cave has been partially filled in, affecting the water level in the cave entrance.
-And now there is a possibility that there will no longer be free access soon, as the cave may be used for commercial tours. (end 2006).
+The cave still contains some relics left by the miners, and there are some nice stals, as well as bats and other cave fauna.
+The cave entrance is low and narrow (manmade) and is prone to flooding.
+There is no longer free access to the cave (since 2006), as it is being used for commercial (expensive) tours by Sunway City.

 left click for larger picture